Facebooktwitterredditpinterestlinkedintumblr

 How Important is Your Monitors Response Time?

-Input lag is the amount of time it takes for your monitor to display an image after receiving a signal from your computer.
+Input lag is the time it takes for your monitor to display an image after receiving a signal from your computer.
 This can be a problem when gaming, as you want the image on your screen to match up with what’s happening in the game as closely as possible.
 A slow input lag can cause you to miss targets or make mistakes.

 The vast majority of monitors have a response time of 5ms or less.
 This is fast enough for most people and should be fine for casual gaming and general use.
 If you’re a competitive gamer or need the absolute lowest input lag possible, you may want to consider a monitor with a 1ms response time.